Automation

 Further actions

 Once you have created an automation, you can make changes in the automation overview.
-Prerequisite: you are the creator of the automation.
-If it was created by someone else, the automation is read-only.
+Prerequisite: You are the creator of the automation.
+If the automation was created by someone else, it will be read-only.

 Activate/deactivate an automation